hydroshare/hydroshare/README.md

 docker logs <container name>

-Warning Suppression

-If you are working on communities, it’s recommended you uncomment lines 197, 198, 207 in local_settings.py (Timezone stuff and silencing Mezz warnings).
-The Communities Developer Doc is here: https://docs.google.com/document/d/12VXZhqpMZCkaci5QviGqfg_xNZhk1fy-Zl-rFdlR0P8
-Sidenote on working Quickly

-Only docker-compose down when you need a deeper change (or maybe never) or are troubleshooting something.
-This keeps things very fast, especially if you use the PyCharm play/run and debug buttons.
-Python Unit Tests

-Some tests may fail this is work in progress as the build evolves...

-# when containers are already running in another terminal/shell

-docker exec -it hydroshare python manage.py test -v 3 --failfast

 Branching
 When you activate a new branch, just bring the stack down and up again.
 Sometimes you can get away with a warm restart of the stack or even relying on the Django debug mode (doing nothing but waiting).